AhmadAlkaseb/Bajls/report/report.md

 Neo4j has an internal node id, but domain-level IDs should be managed as properties (for example `Profile.id`) with uniqueness constraints.
-This is the practical equivalent of primary key strategy in graph models.
+This is the practical equivalent of a primary-key strategy in graph models.
+In other words, the project does not rely on Neo4j's internal node ids as business identifiers.
+Instead, stable application-defined ids are stored as node properties and protected with uniqueness constraints.

 ### Constraints

 Relational foreign keys are replaced by controlled relationship creation/traversal patterns and constraints on node identity.
+This means the graph model enforces uniqueness for important node ids, while valid links between nodes are ensured by the Cypher operations used by the application.
+In practice, the application creates only allowed relationships such as `(:Character)-[:MEMBER_OF]->(:Gang)` and avoids invalid disconnected states through transactional writes.

 ### Stored objects and replacement strategy

 Neo4j does not use SQL stored procedures/functions/views in the same format as PostgreSQL.
+In this project, that functionality is replaced by Cypher queries in the persistence layer and by service-layer logic in the Java application.
 Equivalent mechanisms include:

 - Cypher[^cypher] queries and reusable query templates
 - graph projections and named queries at application layer
 - APOC procedures (when enabled) for advanced utility workflows

+If APOC is not enabled, reusable read/write behavior is still achieved by keeping the query logic in DAO/service classes instead of as stored database objects.

 ## 4.4.
 CRUD application for the graph database